All Join Hands: Background

-Promotion
+Music video

-A music video was filmed to promote the single, which was directed by Phillip Davey and shot at Ewert Studios in London.
-The video featured John Otway of Otway & Wild Willy Barrett Really Free fame as the pianist.
+The song's music video was directed by Phillip Davey and was shot at Ewert Studios in London.
+It features John Otway of Otway & Wild Willy Barrett Really Free fame as the pianist.
 The video opens with a piano concerto played to a small seated audience in a posh hall.
 Holder soon enters the room, much to the horror of the audience, while Lea pushes Otway off the piano and begins to play.
 Hill soon appears to play the guitar solo on top of the piano.
 The stage lights up and drummer Don Powell appears.
 As the show is transformed into a Slade gig, the audience are seen to be won over and at the end of the video, they rush the stage after pulling off their evening wear, revealing Slade T-shirts.

-In the UK, the band performed the song on the TV shows Top of the Pops, Razamatazz and Saturday Superstore.
-On one of the Top of the Pops performances, Holder sported two paper cut-out hands on sticks halfway into the performance, while both Lea and guitarist Dave Hill had paper cut-out hands stuck to their guitars.
-In Germany, the band performed the song on the ZDF show Thommys Pop Show.
+In the UK and Europe, the video achieved heavy play on Sky Channel's Sky-Fi Music Show and was listed as a breaker on the Music Box channel.
+In their 10 and 17 December 1984 issues, Eurotipsheet listed the video under the "well aired" category for the most aired videos throughout Europe during the previous week.